 In case you want to dive down and discover the keywords for which most clicked documents aren't in the top 10, check out Click Position Report

-In Average Click Position, two metrics are measured: the number of clicks and the average rank of the results that were clicked.
-If a user clicks on result two and then result seven, then total clicks is 2 and the sum of ranks is 2 + 7 = 9.
-To obtain Average Click Position, the ranks are added and then divided by the total number of clicks.
+In Average Click Position, two metrics are measured: the number of clicks and the average position of the results that were clicked.
+If a user clicks on result two and then result seven, then total clicks is 2 and the sum of positions is 2 + 7 = 9.
+To obtain Average Click Position, the positions are added and then divided by the total number of clicks.

 From our example where the user clicked results two and seven, Average Click Position can be calculated as in the following algorithm:

-In the equations, Rank signifies the position of the clicked search result.
-If a user clicks on the 10th result, then Rank is 10.
+In the equations, Position signifies the rank of the clicked search result.
+If a user clicks on the 10th result, then Position is 10.

 Average Click Position is not a constant.
 You can view how it is changing over time using the Date Range filter in Search Analytics.
 To cite an example, if Average Click Position is 6.5 in January and rises to 7.5 in February, then share of irrelevant results in search has gone up.
 However, if Average Click Position drops to 3.1 in March from 7.5 in February, then search experience has improved significantly.

 To compare, how different search clients are performing on this metric, use the Select Search Client filter.

 Navigate to the Report

 - In Search Analytics > Overview, select a search client and time period from Select Search Client and Date Range respectively.

 - Scroll down to Average Click Position.